The best chicken wings in every US state

 Delaware: Pineapple Express wings, Crooked Hammock Brewery, Lewes

-Florida: Sweet Soy wings, Chi Kin, Orlando
+Florida: sweet soy wings, Chi Kin, Orlando

-Georgia: Agave BBQ wings, The Wing Bar, Atlanta
+Georgia: agave BBQ wings, The Wing Bar, Atlanta

-Hawaii: Honey Shoyu wings, Good Chicken, Honolulu
+Hawaii: honey shoyu wings, Good Chicken, Honolulu

-Idaho: Hibachi chicken wings, Barbacoa Grill, Boise
+Idaho: hibachi chicken wings, Barbacoa Grill, Boise

-Indiana: Hermanaki wings, Ale Emporium, Indianapolis
+Indiana: Hermanaki wings, Ale Emporium, various locations

 Iowa: classic bone-in wings, 2 Dogs Pub, Iowa City